 Most patio cleaners need to be diluted with water.
 Some come in a bottle that attaches directly to your garden hose and then sprays out in the correct concentration.
 Alternatively, mix the solution in a watering can, attach a rose head and apply to the area.

-Most patio cleaners need to be left on the surface, not rinsed off, and work over the next 2-3 days.
+Most patio cleaners need to be left on the surface, not rinsed off, and work their magic over a course of 2-3 days.

 Always check before you buy to make sure your chosen patio cleaner is safe to use if you have young children or pets.
 For more advice for keeping them safe, check out our guides on how to design a child friendly garden, and also our advice on the most poisonous plants for dogs.